jonathanjkent/kbofancystats/content/home/hero.md

 +++
 Advanced analytics for the Korean Baseball Organization.
 Data scraped from Baseball Reference and MyKBOStats.com with stats based on FanGraphs' methodology.
-See the glossary for more.